 The design options for ADUs are neverending but there are some features that can be a plus for any ADU.
 Because you’re working with a small space, adding natural light can help your ADU seem larger, large windows, skylights, and sliding glass doors can all be ideal design elements for ADUs, too.

-While you might have a small space to work with, by building up with your ADU, you can make use of vertical space and use this to add height for tall ceilings.
+While you might have a small space to work with, by building up your ADU, you can make use of vertical space and use this to add height to tall ceilings.
 Having a second sleeping space in a loft can also create an ADU that’s ideal for two people or more.

-Built-in storage is another plus for ADUs, so that you can maximize storage space and leave floor space for furniture.
+Built-in storage is another plus for ADUs so that you can maximize storage space and leave floor space for furniture.

 Other ways to make a small space work for an ADU are by selecting a color palette and using this to tie every element of your space together.
 Other than home decor, you can paint an accent wall, or use colorful tiles to bring energy and color into the space.

 While markets are constantly in flux, current data shows that ADUs will add value when it comes time to sell your house.
 In fact, in the HomeLight survey, real estate agents in the Pacific region were the only survey respondents to report a positive ROI (2 percent), from ADUs.
 Meanwhile, the average increase in a home’s resale value came in at 36 percent.

 How much value an ADU will add to your home will depend on a lot of factors like the demand for them in your market, how much money you put into the remodel, and the final sale price for your home.